cockroachdb/docs/v1.1/build-a-rust-app-with-cockroachdb.md

 twitter: true
 ---

 This tutorial shows you how build a simple Rust application with CockroachDB using a PostgreSQL-compatible driver.

-We've tested and can recommend the <a href="https://crates.io/crates/postgres/" data-proofer-ignore>Rust postgres driver</a>, so that driver is featured here.
+We have tested the <a href="https://crates.io/crates/postgres/" data-proofer-ignore>Rust postgres driver</a> enough to claim **beta-level** support, so that driver is featured here.
+If you encounter problems, please [open an issue](https://github.com/cockroachdb/cockroach/issues/new) with details to help us make progress toward full support.

 <div id="toc"></div>